ankits16/SampleNode/README.md

 # SampleNode
+This app is to monitor a url, and notify the user via Twilio SMS if the status changes.

 This repository demonstrates my capability to write CLEAN node.js application.
 Following details:
 1.	- [x] Implementation of rest APIs.
 2.	- [ ] Implementation of user interface.